 On our exciting 2 week pre-medical programme in India interns will shadow fully qualified doctors, receive medical lectures and explore India, including the iconic Taj Mahal.
-Interns will live together in Palampur, with views looking over the Himalayas.
+Interns will live together in southern Delhi close to a hospital where you will be based.
 Medical internships are a great way of gaining valuable experience.
 Not convinced?
 Check out these 7 benefits of doing a pre-medical internship abroad.

 1. Gain first hand experience of the medical profession in a different county.

 There is no such thing as too much experience.
 Exposure to different hospitals will give you an insight into how different medical establishments deal with various situations.
 You will also gain a much better understanding of the different diseases and illnesses that are prevalent to certain parts of the world.

 One difficulty when starting your medical career is deciding what to specialise in.
 This decision often has to be made with very little experience of the realities of working in certain departments.
 Completing a medical internship, shadowing doctors, who work in different departments, will help make this decision easier.
 Often what you thought you were interested in changes when you start to explore different routes.